 Prime Minister Boris Johnson has confirmed that children do not have to wear face masks in schools after May 17, when the latest set of restrictions were lifted.

-He said at a press conference, “We will no longer require face coverings in classrooms – or for students in communal areas in secondary schools and colleges.”
+Confirming that they wouldn’t become part of school uniform for 2021, he said at a press conference, “We will no longer require face coverings in classrooms – or for students in communal areas in secondary schools and colleges.”

 The Prime Minister also revealed that from this May date, “everyone will be able to travel within Britain and stay overnight, meaning schools will also be able to organise trips with overnight stays.
 All remaining University students will be able to return to in-person teaching, where they should be tested twice a week.”